qmk/qmk_firmware/readme.md

 ### Tap Dance: A single key can do 3, 5, or 100 different things

 Hit the semicolon key once, send a semicolon.
 Hit it twice, rapidly -- send a colon.
 Hit it three times, and your keyboard's LEDs do a wild dance.
 That's just one example of what Tap Dance can do.
 It's one of the nicest community-contributed features in the firmware, conceived and created by [algernon](https://github.com/algernon) in [#451](https://github.com/jackhumbert/qmk_firmware/pull/451).
-Here's how Algernon describes the feature:
+Here's how algernon describes the feature:

 With this feature one can specify keys that behave differently, based on the amount of times they have been tapped, and when interrupted, they get handled before the interrupter.